Find the best mortgage rate in Ontario

 Ontario mortgage rates: FAQ

 Although fixed mortgage rates aren’t directly influenced by the Bank of Canada’s rate decisions, they are tied to the bond market, which is highly responsive to investor sentiment.
 When the Bank of Canada hikes rates, it triggers bond sell-offs by investors, as rate hikes devalue their existing bonds.
 Sell-offs, in turn, cause bond yields to climb.
 As yields are the funding floor that lenders use when pricing their fixed-rate mortgage offerings, whenever bond yields go up, so do fixed mortgage rates.
-Most recently, in anticipation of a rate cut, bond yields began to tumble around 2.9% in the days leading up to the October 23 announcement, inciting some lenders to begin lowering their fixed mortgage rates.
-Now that the rate cut is official, bond yields may fall further, prompting more lenders to discount their fixed mortgage rates.
-As such, fixed mortgage rates will likely trend downwards for the near future.
+Most recently, in anticipation of a rate cut, bond yields began to tumble around 2.8% in the days leading up to the December 11 announcement.
+This may prompt lenders to discount their fixed mortgage rates.
+As such, fixed mortgage rates will likely trend downward in the near future.

 Will mortgage rates continue to go down if inflation decreases more?